|

 Remarks: Crashed

-after striking trees 800m short of the runway.
+after striking trees 800m short of runway.

 Source: Willem